jayachandradora/Kafka/Kafka.md

 In summary, while centralized systems offer simplicity and centralized control, distributed systems provide better fault tolerance, scalability, and performance at the cost of increased complexity.
 In the context of Kafka, choosing between a centralized or distributed setup depends on factors like the scale of data processing, fault tolerance requirements, and anticipated growth.

-Kafka is a distrbuted message streaming platform that uses publish subscribe mechanism to stream the records.